typesense/typesense-website/docs-site/content/29.0/api/natural-language-search.md

       --data-urlencode "q=show me red shirts under 50" \
       --data-urlencode "nl_query=true" \
       --data-urlencode "query_by=name,description,color,category" \
-      --data-urlencode "nl_model_id=gpt4o-model"
+      --data-urlencode "nl_model_id=gemini-model"
 ```

-`gpt4o-model` is the `id` of the model you created in the step above when you created the NL Search Model.
+`gemini-model` is the `id` of the model you created in the step above when you created the NL Search Model.

 You can combine natural language queries with traditional search parameters: